Berrien County Health Department opens vaccination for additional health care priority groups - Leader Publications

 Vaccines are being provided at the health department offices and at drive-thru clinics at various locations throughout Berrien County.
 At this time, vaccinations are only for those who fall into the priority groups listed above and are provided by appointment only.

 Plans are ongoing for the next phase of the vaccine effort, Phase 1B, which will include individuals over the age of 75 and frontline essential workers who keep critical infrastructure functioning.
 While timelines are fluid and dependent on a variety of factors, it is anticipated that Berrien County will begin vaccination for individuals in Phase 1B by late-January or early-February.
-Residents are encouraged to keep up-to-date with vaccine distribution progress and estimated timelines by signing up for the Berrien County Health Department COVID-19 Vaccine Newsletter found at www.bchdmi.org/COVID19.
+Residents are encouraged to keep up-to-date with vaccine distribution progress and estimated timelines by signing up for the Berrien County Health Department COVID-19 Vaccine Newsletter found at bchdmi.org/COVID19.

 Buchanan woman gives birth to first southwest Michigan baby in 2021